-The selection of the Sensors will be ensured by the Jury by analyzing the registration files and more precisely the technical elements and documents, the innovative character compared to the state of the art and the technological maturity.
-The Jury may exclude from the Challenge a malfunctioning sensor, namely one whose evaluation is not possible for reasons of lack of functioning or communication, following the tests carried out at the beginning of February 2023.
+The selection of Sensors will be carried out by the Jury, which will analyze the registration file, specifically the technical elements and documents, the innovation compared to the state of the art, and the technological maturity.
+The Jury reserves the right to reject a sensor if it is considered too large or cumbersome in relation to the capacity of the evaluation site.